 9.3.
 EMERGENCY PREPAREDNESS

 Emergency assembly points exist in some buildings on site with instructions for the evacuees.
-The team noted some deficiencies, for example: nt all assembly points have re; n; n; n; n; n; n The team encouraged the plant to enhance assembly points with all necessary equipment and instructions.
+The team noted some deficiencies, for example: not all assembly points have dedicated telephone to contact emergency crisis centre or evacuation committee; no continuous radiation monitoring; no dedicated battery lights; no stretcher for medical evacuation; no first aid kit; no stable iodine pills and water; no identification signs for alert, site emergency or general emergency on the poster with emergency instructions.
+The team encouraged the plant to enhance assembly points with all necessary equipment and instructions.

 An exercise programme to test response arrangements and capabilities exists for individuals, groups, between the groups and with the off-site actors.
 Procedures cover exercise planning, conduct, assessment and reporting.
 After the assessment of exercises, areas for improvements are identified and recommendations made to the participants.
 The plant has well prepared documents for planning, conducting and assessing exercises to test emergency preparedness.
 The team considered this as good performance.